opentripplanner/OpenTripPlanner/doc-templates/VehicleParking.md

 The SIRI-FM updaters works slighly differently from the other in that it only updates the availability of parking but does not create new lots in realtime.

-The data source must conform to the [Italian SIRI-FM](https://github.com/noi-techpark/sta-nap-export/files/15302688/240502_SpecificaSIRI_v.1.0.3.pdf) profile.
+The data source must conform to the [Italian SIRI-FM](https://github.com/5Tsrl/siri-italian-profile) profile requires SIRI 2.1.

 <!-- INSERT: siri-fm -->